 As an open-source solution, Magento gives you full control over the robots.txt file.
 This is a significant advantage of Magento over some other platforms, such as Shopify.
 When you start your eCommerce shop, you should consider blocking the whole search section in robots.txt before even making your store public.
 Why?
 Because you risk creating an infinite number of URLs there.
 If Googlebot finds them, you may end up with an enormous amount of thin or duplicate content.

-You can automatically create a sitemap which, next to regular product and categories URLs, includes image URLs.
+You can automatically create a sitemap that, next to regular product and categories URLs, includes image URLs.
 Just remember to regularly update your sitemaps, place their links in robots.txt and upload them to Google Search Console.
 Do it every time you add new products or categories to your shop, so Google can find them as fast as possible.
 When some of your products are no longer available, remember to remove them from your sitemap.

 By default, Magento does provide some structured data for rich snippets, but in a very limited way.
 For instance, you can only specify the name, price, SKU, and AggregateRating properties for product pages.
 You can’t add the description, brand, images, or reviews markup without using an external plugin.
 Keep in mind that for Google to use your structured data for a rich result, you’re required to provide all the structured data properties specified in Google’s documentation.